lrstanley/vault-unseal/README.md

 ## Usage

 The default configuration path is `/etc/vault-unseal.yaml` when using `deb`/`rpm`.
-If you are using these package formats, copy the example config file, `example.vault-unseal.yaml`, to `vault-unseal.yaml`.
+If you are not using these package formats, copy the example config file, `example.vault-unseal.yaml`, to `vault-unseal.yaml`.

 ```
 $ ./vault-unseal --help